CDN SPECIAL REPORTS

 Written by Cassidy Hettesheimer // Edited by Meri-Jo Borzilleri

-Title IX at 50 is a three-part series exploring and reporting on how the federal law has impacted and changed lives of Whatcom County women in sport over the past half-century.
+Title IX at 50is a three-part series exploring and reporting on how the federal law has impacted and changed lives of Whatcom County women in sports over the past half-century.
 At times controversial, the legislation has gone a long way toward leveling the playing field for girls and women since its inception in 1972.